 - The right to restriction– Data subjects maintain the right to establish certain restrictions or conditions related to the processing of their personal data that is made publicly available, at their discretion.

 - The right to be compensated for harm– Data subjects have the right to be compensated when it is proven that their rights have been violated under the law.

 - The right to revoke consent– Data subjects have the right to revoke their consent in relation to the processing of their personal data at any time during the process.

 In terms of punishments that can be levied against data controllers who violate the rights of data subjects, the amended Personal Data Law contains various sanctions and punishments that data controllers who are found to be in non-compliance are subject to.
-These punishment include monetary fines ranging from RUR 6 million ($82,483) to RUR 18 million ($247,320) for data controllers who are found to be in violation of the law, as well as fines ranging from RUR 100,000 ($1,374) to RUR 200,000 ($2748) for Data Protection Officers who fail to comply with the laws requirements regarding data breaches.
+These punishments include monetary fines ranging from RUR 6 million ($82,483) to RUR 18 million ($247,320) for data controllers who are found to be in violation of the law, as well as fines ranging from RUR 100,000 ($1,374) to RUR 200,000 ($2748) for Data Protection Officers who fail to comply with the requirements of the law regarding data breaches.
 Additionally, the “Roskomnadzor has the right to apply for a court order blocking access to a website through which the relevant person processes personal data in violation of Russian data protection laws.

 As Russia is one of the largest countries in the world and sits at the intersection of the continents of Europe and Asia, amendments to the country’s Personal Data Law were very much needed.
-As is the case with many countries around the world, the previous Personal Data Law contained provisions and requirements that were very much outdated by the standards of data protection that is needed to protect the privacy rights of data subjects in our current digital age.
+As is the case with many countries around the world, Russia’s previous Personal Data Law contained provisions and requirements that were very much outdated by the standards of data protection that are needed to protect the privacy rights of data subjects in our current digital age.
 As such, the 2021 amendment to the Personal Data Law puts the regulation on par with other recently passed data laws around the world, such as the EU’s General Data Protection Regulation or GDPR.